The library, as a part of the Olin Community, uses the Olin Honor Code as its guiding principal in setting library policy.

 Olin alumni – Please see Alumni Services page.

-The Olin College Library welcomes the donation of materials compatible with its collection development goals.
-Gifts will be evaluated based on their condition, quality, and relevance to the curriculum prior to becoming part of the library’s holdings.
-Items especially valued are those by authors with an Olin affiliation and materials that support curricula or faculty research.
-Instructor review copies of textbooks, workbooks, case studies, photocopies, conference proceedings, and items marked with a highlighter or otherwise damaged are examples of items we cannot consider for the collection.
-Donated items that are not incorporated into the collection will be given to Olin students, sent to another library, sent to a book reseller, or discarded.
-Please email email@example.com ,if you have items to donate or if you have questions about the Gift Policy.
+The Olin College Library welcomes the donation of materials by authors with an Olin affiliation and materials that support curricula or faculty research and are compatible with the Library’s collection development goals.
+Gifts will be evaluated based on their condition, quality, age, and relevance to the curriculum prior to becoming part of the library’s holdings.
+Items which were published prior to 2000, are marked personal copies, instructor review copies of textbooks, workbooks, case studies, photocopies, conference proceedings, and items marked with a highlighter or otherwise damaged are examples of items we cannot consider for the collection and therefore cannot accept as a gift.
+Donated and accepted items that are not incorporated into the collection will be given to Olin students, sent to another library, sent to a book reseller, or discarded.
+Please email email@example.com if you have items to donate or if you have questions about the Gift/Donation Policy.

 All Olin community members may make suggestions for new library resources to be purchased.
 Librarians make final decisions about what will be added to the library collection.
 These decisions are guided by the collections model and recommendations from selected members of the Olin community.
 Please see the full Collection Development Policy at http://library.olin.edu/Docs/olincd.pdf.